-A color slider allows users to visually change an individual channel of a color.
+A color slider lets users visually change an individual channel of a color.

 Color sliders can be either in horizontal or vertical orientation.
 By default, a color slider is horizontal and should be used when vertical space is more limited.
 The vertical orientation is used when horizontal space is more limited.